Learnware-LAMDA/Learnware/docs/about/about.rst

 Contact
 ==========

-``learnware`` is still young.
-It may contain bugs and issues.
+``learnware`` is still in its early stages and may contain bugs and issues.
 Contributions are welcome.
 If you encounter any problems or have any suggestions while using the ``learnware`` package, please contact us:

 - Email: bmwu-support@lamda.nju.edu.cn